CTSTavarney/ctst-dev/create_csv_from_archive/README.md

 - Replace event year with date to allow events to be sorted chronologically within each year
 - Source the `corrections.sh` script to fix errors in competitors' points data

-The resulting `points_old.csv` file (old, combined data for both Leaders and Followers) can then be loaded into Excel or a database.
+Copy the resulting `points_2012_to_2020_legacy.csv` file (old, combined data for both Leaders and Followers) into the `create_csv_new` directory.
+This legacy data can then be combined with the new (post-2020) event data to construct the master database.

-In the `create_db_tables` directory is an Excel workbook that uses [Power Query](https://learn.microsoft.com/en-us/power-query/power-query-what-is-power-query) to generate a set of individual Excel data tables from which CSV files can be generated and written to the `db_tables_MASTER` directory to form the basis for an actual database.
+In the `create_db_tables` directory is an Excel workbook that uses [Power Query](https://learn.microsoft.com/en-us/power-query/power-query-what-is-power-query) to read the CSV files in `create_csv_new` and construct the master database as a set of relational, normalized data tables in the `db_tables_MASTER` directory.

 ## Corrections made to Competitor Points